StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/bounties.md

 ### Software/Tools to be created

-* OP_RETURN block explorer
+* OP_RETURN block explorer extension to the full node

-* Stratis blockchain REST API
+Bounty: 100 STRAT

+* Block Explorer with API to the full node

+Bounty: 50 STRAT

+* IPFS / Torrent version of the blockchain for faster downloading

+Bounty: 20 STRAT

+* .NET Core based ECDH (or other encryption protocol) solution for encrypted messaging through OP_RETURN messages using public/private key pairs

+Bounty: 100 STRAT

+([Contact](/contact/) the SDF for more information on what is required to claim these bounties)

 ### Projects

 Bounties are available for the [Projects](/projects/) that the SDF is working on.
-However, you should join our [Discord](/discord/) to collaborate on those projects.
+However, you should join our [Discord](/discord/){: .btn .btn--info} to collaborate on those projects.